 The Requien Museum

-The Musée du Petit Palais
+The Petit Palais Museum

 The Musée du Petit Palais is one of Europe’s leading museums of medieval art.
 It is classified as a Musée de France and a UNESCO World Heritage Site.
 The museum houses a unique collection of paintings from the Middle Ages and the Italian Renaissance (over three hundred Italian primitives), including the Campana collection, a major collection from the Musée Calvet (Ecole d’Avignon from the 13th to the 16th c.) and medieval sculptures from the 12th to the 16th c. from Avignon and the surrounding area.

-Le Palais du Roure
+The Palais du Roure

 Close